karmakarsagar37/travel-service/README.md

 ### GoldPassenger

-The `GoldPassenger` class, also inheriting from `Passenger`, represents a gold-tier passenger, possibly offering benefits such as 10 % discounts on activities.
+The `GoldPassenger` class, also inheriting from `Passenger`, represents a gold-tier passenger, offering benefits such as 10 % discounts on activities.

 ### PremiumPassenger

-The `PremiumPassenger` class is another subclass of `Passenger`, representing a premium-tier passenger with more benefits than a gold-tier passenger, offering enhanced perks and services.
+The `PremiumPassenger` class is also inheriting from `Passenger`, representing a premium-tier passenger with more benefits than a gold-tier passenger, offering free signup for activities for a passenger.

 ### TravelPackage